trxe/notes-blog/content/logic-of-language.md

 If it were not, then there would be more consistency between the onomatopoeia cross-culturally, but in many cases they have no similarities at all, especially for the sounds of dog, pig.

+But it is not **completely arbitrary** as patterns can be still seen across.

+- cat and cow always start with nasals.
+- sheep mostly start with [m], but [b] is sonorant also
+- [h] and [k] and post-palatal
+-

 Likely due to brain picking up different sounds.

 # Lecture 2: Properties and Organization of Words